+There are many reasons why one might seek out illegal drugs.
 For many people, taking illegal drugs is a method of escaping reality; of seeing, feeling, and thinking differently; and of exploring the world they know from an altered perspective.
-The prospect of such an experience is especially enticing to young people, and substance use is often closely associated with clubs, concerts, parties, and other venues frequented by adolescents and young adults.
+Some take drugs for the purpose of fitting into social settings, some to cope with grief, and others may try drugs out of boredom.
+No matter the reason for ingesting illegal substances, people choosing to do so should use these drugs in a safe setting with the understanding that there may be health or legal consequences.
+The prospect of an ecstasy experience is especially enticing to young people, and substance use is often closely associated with clubs, concerts, parties, and other venues frequented by adolescents and young adults.

 What is Ecstasy?